-In the new age of intelligent agents such as Google Home and Alexa from Amazon, Microsoft sees its primary role as a multi-device AI platform provider.
+In the age of intelligent agents such as Google Home and Alexa from Amazon, Microsoft sees its primary role as a multi-device AI platform provider.
 This was among the main messages to come out of the company’s recent Build developer conference in Seattle.

 Unlike its two main rivals, its CEO, Satya Nadella, positions the Microsoft AI platform as agnostic, in that it is being designed to support multiple agent devices.

 In his opening keynote at Build 2018 in Seattle, Nadella said: “You want to have max reach as a developer – you should be able to publish in Cortana, Skype or Facebook and have your conversational user interface show up.”